Ultramann/shifu/README.md

 # shifu

-SHell Interface Function Utiltities, or shifu, is a set of utility functions to make creating a cli from a shell script easy.
+SHell Interface Function Utiltities, or shifu, is a set of utility functions to make creating a cli from a shell script simple.
 Shell scripts make gluing together functionality very easy and fairly portable.
 However, if you want to extend the functionality to have a cli like interface: have related but distinct entry points, nested subcommands, parse many command line options, or write and maintain documentation, shell languages can quickly turn from helpful glue to a messy kindergarden project: cute, but mostly useless.
-Shifu aims to address that problem and make creating a cli interface from a shell script easy and mainable.
+Shifu aims to address that problem and make creating a cli interface from a shell script declarative and mainable.

 Shifu has the following qualities:
 * POSIX compliance, aka compatibility many shells